 3.8 Backend function

-Backend functions can be stored in the context folder and since the application is using Vite framework the logic will be written in JavaScript.
+Backend functions can be stored in the context folder and since the application is using Vite framework, the logic will be written in JavaScript.
 Various functions need to be developed to complete the back-end features; however, only the main function “sendTransactions” will be discussed.
 This function allows the user to send an amount of Ether to another user anywhere in the world along with the keyword and a message for the transaction.
 To view the full set of backend functions please refer to appendix A.